 Agency revenues are predominantly derived from a 1% administrative fee paid by applicants for projects that close with a PILOT and a 1⁄2% administrative fee for all other projects that close within a given year.
 As a result, revenues will fluctuate from year to year based on the level of project activity.
+Due to COVID-19, several projects anticipated to close in 2020 were deferred until 2021, resulting in an unbudgeted deficit.

-The following projects that closed in 2019 and paid an administrative fee to the Agency were as follows:
+The following projects that closed in 2020 and paid an administrative fee to the Agency were as follows: